Head of Lab

 + 351 21 446 9418

-Antonio Roldao graduated in Chemical Engineering at the Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa, and holds a PhD in Engineering and Technology Sciences, Systems Biology from ITQB-NOVA.
+António Roldão graduated in Chemical Engineering at the Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa (FCT-UNL) in Portugal, and holds a PhD in Engineering and Technology Sciences, Systems Biology from Instituto de Tecnologia Química e Biológica António Xavier (ITQB NOVA) in Portugal.

-Working in ACT Unit since 2004, his PhD focused on the design and implementation of in silicomathematical models for process control and optimization of a human vaccine candidate, namely Rotavirus-VLPs.
+Working in Animal Cell Technology since 2004, his PhD focused on the design and implementation of in silico mathematical models for process control and optimization of a human vaccine candidate, namely Rotavirus-VLPs.
 His work pioneered the area as for the first time a comprehensive, integrative view of the production system was capture in mathematical and thermodynamic equations.
-Following PhD he was geared towards having a deeper understanding of Systems Biology and how one could apply it to bioprocess engineering.
-The next, obvious step was to move to Jens Nielsen lab at Chalmers University of Technology in Sweden (2010-2014), the top cited scientist working in metabolic engineering of yeast cells for generation of novel products.
-During those 3 years period he was a senior researcher and director of fermentation technology, and developed a full set of “omics” skills that will undoubtedly show its usefulness for detailed characterization of his cell factory model and/or rational host engineering.
-In 2014 he decided to move back to ACT Unit at iBET, and apply the know-how acquired during PhD and post-doc periods to the development of biologics and processes for vaccines production.
-As Head of Vaccine Development Laboratory at ACT Unit, he is heavily involved in five EU funded projects and in multiple service driven projects focused on vaccines and protein production.
+In his Post-Doc in Jens Nielsen lab at Chalmers University of Technology in Sweden (2010-2014), the top cited scientist working in metabolic engineering of yeast cells for generation of novel products, he was a senior researcher and director of fermentation infrastructure.
+In 2014 he moved back to iBET where he is currently the Head of Cell-based Vaccine Development Laboratory and Coordinator of Late-stage R&D Bioproduction Unit (www.ibet.pt).
+He is also senior researcher at iNOVA4Health – Advancing Precision Medicine at iBET.